ivnsch/Android_Coverflow_GL/README.md

 - And finally, there's functionality to download used images from the web.
 For some reason the slides show black on some devices.
 I haven't checked why.
 But under certain circunstances, this works, believe me!

-These can be enabled uncommenting some easy to find lines in the code.
+Disabled can be enabled uncommenting some easy to find lines in the code.